silarsis/assistant/README.md

 If you have API keys for various things, you can look at the .env-template files - rename them to .env and add keys or configurations as needed.
 You can find them in each of the sub-directories from the main dir.
-The critical one is the one in `agent/`
+The critical one is the one in the root of the project.

-To run the client, cd into the client/ directory and run `pip install -r requirements.txt` followed by `python ./client.py` If the client gives you errors on pip install regarding `portaudio.h`, then check https://stackoverflow.com/a/65411355 If you get a "may not be configured for Tk" error when running, please refer to https://stackoverflow.com/q/5459444
+To run the client, cd into the client/ directory and run `pip install -r requirements.txt` followed by `python ./client-kv.py`

 ## Goals